julianeugarten/julianeugarten/README.md

 Hi there 👋

 My name is Julia Neugarten.
 I am currently completing my PhD at the [Radboud University, Nijmegen](https://www.ru.nl/) in the project [Anchoring Innovation](https://anchoringinnovation.nl/).
-My dissertation has the preliminary title _Gods, Heroes, Myths: Anchoring and Innovating Classical Motifs in Fanfiction._
+My dissertation has the preliminary title _Anchoring and Innovating Classical Motifs in Fanfiction._

 In my free time, I enjoy creative writing, cooking and baking, boardgames and spinning.